xkisxk/tp/docs/DeveloperGuide.md

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}

+Test Feature
+Currently, test feature is implemented on a systemwide level and is handled by `TestManager`.
+Test allows users to test themselves on a single deck of their choosing or all decks at once.

+Each user answer is saved as an Answer, which is added into an AnswerList.
+After the test ends, the program checks through AnswerList and compares each Answer to the corresponding FlashCard to check if the user’s answer is correct.
+Each time a test ends, the AnswerList is added to the TestHistory.

 ## Product scope

 ### Target user profile